Validium in ZK Stack

 Getting a bit deeper into the technicalities, the process of persisting the pubdata in the different DA layers is handled by two components: DA dispatcher and DA client:

-• DA client’s role is to abstract the access to the DA layer and generalize it to 2 functions: dispatch_blob and get_inclusion_data.
+• DA client’s role is to abstract the access to the DA layer and generalize it to 3 functions: dispatch_blob, ensure_finality and get_inclusion_data.
 Clients are a part of the zksync-era repository, see the code here.

-• DA dispatcher is responsible for periodically fetching the pubdata from the database, and calling the DA client either to dispatch a blob or get an inclusion proofs.
+• DA dispatcher is responsible for periodically fetching the pubdata from the database, and calling the DA client to dispatch a blob, check that it was finalized or get an inclusion proofs for it.
 It also handles retries in case the client function call failed with a retryable error.

-The DA related information is stored in the data_availability table in the database.
-A Validium’s new batches can’t be committed if their inclusion data in that table is NULL.
+The DA-related information is stored in the data_availability table in the database.
+A Validium’s new batches can’t be committed if their inclusion data in this table is NULL.

 Configuration